 Don’t miss out on Giving Assistant’s coolest feature: The Button!
 The Button is a free browser extension that automatically populates current deals, discounts, and promo codes while you shop.
 Simply click the Button to activate your cash back earnings without navigating away from your store check-out page.

 9. Sign Up for Your Favorite Stores’ Newsletters and Emails

 Create accounts and receive email newsletters at the stores you frequent most often to catch all the store’s promotional deals and sale notifications.
 Don't forget to check through them before making your purchases to make sure you are getting the best possible price.

-For a catch-all for cashback shopping, try Ebates, where you earn a part of your purchase back in cash!
-Learn how to use Ebates to save money shopping online, then try Ebates for free, with a $10 bonus if you sign up and make a qualifying purchase.
+For a catch-all for cashback shopping, try Rakuten (formerly Ebates), where you earn a part of your purchase back in cash!
+Learn how to use Rakuten to save money shopping online, then try Rakuten for free, with a $10 bonus if you sign up and make a qualifying purchase.

 10. Invest in Crowd-Funded Real Estate